Sandeshmore7038/Zomato-Data-Analysis-using-Python/README.md

 restaurant distribution, and service availability.
 Using Python-based data analysis and visualization techniques, the project aims to derive insights that can help restaurant businesses and food delivery platforms make informed, data-driven decisions.

+# Data Overview

+The dataset consists of over 55,000 records and 17 columns, providing comprehensive information about restaurants listed on Zomato.
+It includes details such as restaurant names, locations, cuisine types, average cost, and customer ratings, along with service availability features like online ordering and table booking.

 # Project Overview

 The objective of this analysis is to explore and interpret the Zomato restaurant dataset to discover meaningful insights.
 The workflow involves: